subconstruction/diploma-thesis/README.md

 - Heap Sort

 🧿 I'm providing algorithms comparing stats such as:
-- Runtime (Gives you a clue how size affects runtime)
+- Runtime (Gives you a clue of how size affects run time)
 - Swap Count

 [*] Made with QT Library, paid for commerce.